 VGI-ALIVE follows on from the VGI-Analytics 2017 workshop in Wageningen University, The Netherlands in May 2017.
 Indeed the workshop organisers have been working together in this general research areas for several years now.
 VGI-Analytics followed on from a very successful pre-AGILE conference workshop in Helsinki in June 2016 with 30 attendees registered called Link-VGI: LINKing and analyzing Volunteered Geographic Information (VGI) across different platforms.
 Please see the workshop web-page for LinkVGI 2016.
 LinkVGI is also published as a data descriptor from the hands-on session.
 In 2015 the RICH-VGI workshop (enRICHment of volunteered geographic information (VGI): Techniques, practices and current state of knowledge) was organised before AGILE 2015 in Lisbon, Portugal.
 An earlier pre-AGILE conference workshop ACTIVITY (Action and Interaction in Volunteered Geographic Information) was held in Leuven in May 2013 before AGILE 2013.
 A journal paper was produced after this workshop on the key outcomes of the workshop.

-We will provide a detailed workshop timetable in the coming months.
-However, prospective participants should plan to include VGI-ALIVE as a full day workshop.
-We intend to begin at 09:30 and finish at around 17:00.
+We have a full day workshop planned.
+Prospective participants should plan to include VGI-ALIVE as a full day workshop.
+We begin at 08:45 and finish at around 17:15.
 This will allow workshop delegates to either return back to their accommodation before the evening reception or to explore the city of Lund.
-We aim to attract a high number of attendees.

 The timings of the workshop will be designed so that they work with the timetables of the other pre AGILE workshops for the purposes of coffee breaks and lunches.